fajarsulaksono/belajar-vue/01-vue-mastery-intro-to-vue/02-attribute-binding/README.md

-## Vue Mastery - Attribute Binding
+## Vue Mastery - Introduction to Vue

 ### Attribute Binding

 In this lesson, we'll explore ways you can connect data to the attributes of your HTML elements.

 ### Our Goal